 KJ : One secret winning recipe you haven’t shared with anyone till now ?

 Rohan Rao : (If I share it, it won’t be a secret anymore) Ok, but here’s one.
 I love dropping features.
-Sometime, less is better.
+Sometimes, less is better.

 KJ: Thanks Rohan for that awesome interview and AMA.
 I am sure the community will benefit tremendously by this.
-We wish you all the success in your upcoming World Championships this month and hope to see you on top in Knocktober 2016 later this month.
+We wish you all the success in your upcoming endeavors and hope to see you in DataHack Summit 2017, 9 – 11 November in Bengaluru.

 For those of you, who want to continuously learn from top data scientists and learn by doing data science – check out our latest hackathons here.